cours-esilv/lab-git-ci/questions.md

 ### Question 5

-Git allows you to :
+Git allows you to : A

 - A. Manage multiple versions of software/script code
 - B. Automatically correct code